johnlinnane/processing-colour-correction/README.md

+# Colour Correction and Dynamic Compositing

-# Colour Correction and Dynamic Compositing with Processing
+Colour Correction and Dynamic Compositing using the Processing language.
+This project was refactored for UCC's Masters in Interactive Media.

+## Langauge Used

+Processing (Java)

 ## Description